Skip to content

 import json

-from examples.experimental.crewai.myapp.agents import RAGPipeline, fetch_docs
+from examples.frameworks.crewai.myapp.agents import RAGPipeline, fetch_docs

 from tenro import Provider